 To qualify for graduation, the following grades and grade point averages must be earned by the candidate:

-- A minimum overall grade point average of 2.00 (“C”)
+- A minimum overall grade point average of 2.00 (“C”);

-- A minimum grade of 2.00 (“C”) in each course in a field of specialization.
+- A minimum grade of 2.00 (“C”) in each course in a field of specialization;

-- A minimum of 2.00 (“C”) grade point average for the last thirty (30) semester hours of work at the University.
+- A minimum of 2.00 (“C”) grade point average for the last thirty (30) semester hours of work at the University;

-A student returning to Delaware State University for a second degree or major must officially declare a major in the second area and need only satisfy the additional requirement for the second major in order for the second baccalaureate degree to be conferred.
+A student returning to Delaware State University for a second degree or major must officially declare a major in the second area and need only satisfy the additional requirements for the second major in order for the second baccalaureate degree to be conferred.

 Diplomas are ordered by degree.
-One diploma will be ordered for each degree earned and will not be issued to a candidate who has not satisfied all financial obligations to the institution, including loan programs administered by the University.
+One (1) diploma will be ordered for each degree earned and will not be issued to a candidate who has not satisfied all financial obligations to the institution, including loan programs administered by the University.

 Application for Graduation

 Students who have met degree requirements are eligible for graduation at the close of any semester.
-Degrees are awarded on the students’ transcripts upon completion of all requirements with the actual award date: December 15 for fall, May 15 for spring, and August 15 for summer.
+Degrees are awarded on the students’ transcripts upon completion of all requirements with the actual conferral date: December 15 for fall, May 15 for spring, and August 15 for summer.

-Degrees are conferred twice a year during the University’s annual Commencement exercises in December and May.
+The University’s annual Commencement exercises are held in December and May.
 All summer and December graduates are eligible to participate in the graduation exercises in December and all others in May; students can only participate in one Commencement.